RhineAI-Lab/rhine-var/README.md

 A hook for use with React.
 It creates a snapshot of a `RhineVar Object`, and whenever someone modifies this value, the information will be `updated on everyone's screen` in real-time.

+Note: The returned snapshot is read-only.
+Please do not perform any operations on it!
+The snapshot is only for reading data within React's XML.
+For all other operations (such as assignment or subscription), please operate on the original RhineVar object.

 <br/>

 #### [Click to view the full document: LEARN.md](assets/documents/LEARN.md)